Mongolia under Qing rule: History

 Ejei Khan died in 1661 and was succeeded by his brother Abunai.
 After Abunai showed disaffection with Manchu Qing rule, he was placed under house arrested in 1669 in Shenyang and the Kangxi Emperor gave his title to his son Borni.
 Abunai then bid his time and then he and his brother Lubuzung revolted against the Qing in 1675 during the Revolt of the Three Feudatories, with 3,000 Chahar Mongol followers joining in on the revolt.
 The Qing then crushed the rebels in a battle on April 20, 1675, killing Abunai and all his followers.
 Their title was abolished, all Chahar Mongol royal males were executed even if they were born to Manchu Qing princesses, and all Chahar Mongol royal females were sold into slavery except the Manchu Qing princesses.
-The Chahar Mongols were then put under the direct control of the Qing Emperor unlike the other Inner Mongol leagues which maintained their autonomy.
+The Chahar Mongols were then reorganized into the Eight Banners of Chahar under the direct control of the Qing Emperor unlike the other Inner Mongol leagues which maintained their autonomy.